10 Signs of High Spatial Intelligence: Are You Spatially Intelligent?

 Eighth Sign: Material Organization

-Still, it is possible to see signs of good spatial intelligence by looking at a person’s home interior.
+It is possible to see signs of good spatial intelligence by looking at a person’s home interior.

 More specifically, by looking at their personal objects.

 With books that perfectly fit in place, an assembled bookshelf is a sign of good spatial intelligence.

 Similarly an organized office with well-placed study or working items or a wardrobe with neatly arranged clothes.

 To have material organization is to know which items to put somewhere and how to put them there.

 That requires visualization and mental and physical interaction with three-dimensional figures.

 Knowing if a book fits with other books on a bookshelf or a laptop that has to be near a lamp requires spatial intelligence.

 Since those tasks most likely aren’t done by a hired professional, someone’s items are a great way to look into their spatial awareness.